kkrt-labs/kakarot-docs/docs/differences.md

 In Ethereum, a transaction can be reverted if validation parameters are incorrect, if it runs out of gas or if it fails on the contract level.
-Since Kakarot is a layer 2 solution, it has additional reasons for reverting a transaction, which is the possible reversion of the underlying Cairo program.
+Since Kakarot is a layer 2 solution, additional revert reasons can occur during the transaction.
+We have currently identified the below issues which can cause some problems with the traditional EVM tooling:

-This can happen for example if the Cairo program runs out of execution steps.
+- **Cairo VM out of steps**: in Kakarot, we execute the EVM as a Cairo program, which can run out of execution steps.
+This causes the Cairo program itself (and not the EVM) to run out of "gas", causing a reversion of the transaction.
-Such a failure can cause some discrepancies with the Ethereum behavior, causing tooling such as `cast run TRANSACTION_HASH` to behave differently.
+  This is a discrepancy with Ethereum's behavior, causing tooling such as `cast run TRANSACTION_HASH` to give a different result than the outcome on Kakarot.